The Campaign

 We aim to include every neighbor in our restoration and revitalization project.
 By fostering broad-based support through individual donations, community events and outreach we can ensure that everyone has a chance to contribute to the future of the Norwich Grange Hall.

 Thanks to the generosity of early donors we’re almost there!
-Help us raise the final $180,000 needed from community donors to reach our $1.6M goal—every gift makes a difference.
+Help us raise the final $100,000 needed from community donors—every gift makes a difference.

 • A thriving community center where residents and local organizations can gather.